AngeloK/sqlengine/README.md

-# A wrapper of MySQLdb
+# A small wrapper of MySQLdb

 ###Usage: